-An hourly employee may elect compensatory time in lieu of overtime pay.
-Compensatory time is subject to a maximum accrual of 50 hours (33 and 1/3 hours worked computed at time-and-one - half to a total of 50 hours).
+A_n hourlynon-exempt employee may elect compensatory time in lieu of overtime pay.
+Compensatory time is subject to a maximum accrual of 50 hours (33 and 1/3 hours worked computed at time-and-one -half to a total of 50 hours).
 Supervisor approval is required for use of compensatory time and shall normally be granted if the employee provides reasonable advance notice and if the granting of the time off does not unduly disrupt District operations.
-Use of compensatory time is not considered hours worked in a week for the purpose of calculating overtime.
-Unused compensatory time shall be paid at termination.
+Compensatory time must be taken in tenths (0.1) of an hour minimum increments.
+Use of compensatory time is not considered hours worked in a week (or in a day for Maintenance Supervisors) for the purpose of calculating overtime.
+Unused compensatory time shall be paid at termination and upon promotion from a non-exempt position to an exempt position.